potetm/fusebox/README.md

 in this library for three reasons:

 * Memoize makes sense for a small subset of use cases.
-* `clojure.core/memoize` will re-run fn under contention, and you probably want to avoid it.
+* `clojure.core/memoize` will re-run its fn under contention, and you probably want to avoid it.
-* To show a setup for a [good cache](https://github.com/ben-manes/caffeine).
+* To show a good setup for [caching](https://github.com/ben-manes/caffeine).

 ### Rate Limit
 ```clj